 How Insurance Companies Figure Premiums

-One of the theories for the rate difference is that teenagers of the male side of the species tend to be full of testosterone at this young age, and can be much more aggressive while driving or perhaps just more eager to impress their friends, and thus tend to drive with less caution.
+One of the theories for the rate difference is that male teenagers tend to be full of testosterone at this young age, and can be much more aggressive while driving.

 Why is car insurance more expensive for males?

 A higher percentage of males under 25 are arrested for DUIs, have more accidents, engage in reckless driving and don’t wear their seatbelts when compared to females under the age of 25.

 Statistically speaking teenage boys are simply higher risks for the insurance company than are their same age female counterparts.
 The insurance company sees the statistics.

 Once a male hits the age of 25, the statistics in regards to reckless driving drop.
 Thankfully, as males get older, they also mature and become aware of how important driving safely actually is!

 What Can You Do for a Better Price?

 Unfortunately, statistic-based reason overpowers individual freedom.
 Unless you want your son to hitch a ride on the bus, you have to learn how to deal with insurance companies and play the statistics game.